Startup Funding Club EIS / SEIS Fund

 Below are the latest performance figures for Startup Funding Club Funds.
 New investors will not be participating in these but will invest in the latest fund.
 All are operated on the same model, with SFC in charge of selecting companies, arranging investments and supporting companies.
 Please note past performance is not a guide to the future and you could get back less than you invest.

-Startup Funding Club: discrete 12-month performance (%)
+Startup Funding Club: annual performance to April each year (%)

 |launch date||April 2015||April 2016||April 2017|